jotavare/jotavare.github.io/docs/x86_assembly_nasm/operations/shift_operations.md

     .global _start

 _start:
-        move eax, -2 ; 1110 = -2
+        mov eax, -2 ; 1110 = -2
         sar eax, 1  ; shift the bits to the right one spot -> 1111 = -1
-                    ; this equivelent to dividing by 2 but it's faster
+                    ; this equivalent to dividing by 2 but it's faster
 ```

 ----

 ### **SAL Operation**

-The `sal` instruction is used to perform **arithmetic left shift** operations.
-It shifts the bits of the operand to the **left** by a specified number of bits, while **preserving the sign bit**.
+The `sal` instruction performs an **arithmetic left shift**.
+It is an alias for `shl`: both assemble to the same opcode, because shifting left has no sign bit to preserve.
+Only the right shifts differ, where `sar` keeps the sign and `shr` does not.

 ```
 section .text
     .global _start

 _start:
-        move eax, -2 ; 1110 = -2
+        mov eax, -2 ; 1110 = -2
         sal eax, 1  ; shift the bits to the left one spot -> 1100 = -4
-                    ; this equivelent to multiplying by 2 but it's faster
+                    ; this equivalent to multiplying by 2 but it's faster
 ```